Community Detection Guarantees Using Embeddings Learned by Node2Vec: Results

 \section{Results}

 Within this section, we give theoretical results which allow us to describe what happens when we use node2vec to learn embedding vectors for each node in the network, and then use these as features for a k-means clustering algorithm to perform community detection.
-Throughout, we assume that one of three scenarios occur: \begin{enumerate}[label=(\roman*)] \item We use DeepWalk ($p = q =1$ in node2vec), and the graph is drawn according to a SBM with $\rho_n \gg \log(n)/n$; \item We use node2vec, and the graph is drawn according to a SBM with $\rho_n = n^{-\alpha}$ for some $\alpha < \alpha'$, where $\alpha'$ depends on node2vec's hyperparameters; \item We use DeepWalk and a unigram parameter of $\alpha = 1$, and the graph is drawn according to a DCSBM with $\rho_n \gg \log(n)/n$ where the degree heterogeneity parameters $\theta_u \in [C^{-1}, C]$ for some $C < \infty$. \end{enumerate} All proofs are deferred to the Appendix.
+Throughout, we assume that we observe a sequence of graphs $(\mcG_n)_{n \geq 1}$ on $n$ vertices drawn from a probabilistic model and fit a node2vec model, according to one of the three scenarios below: \begin{enumerate}[label=(\roman*)] \item We use DeepWalk ($p = q =1$ in node2vec), and the graph is drawn according to a SBM with $\rho_n \gg \log(n)/n$; \item We use node2vec, and the graph is drawn according to a SBM with $\rho_n = n^{-\alpha}$ for some $\alpha < \alpha'$, where $\alpha'$ depends on node2vec's hyperparameters; \item We use DeepWalk and a unigram parameter of $\alpha = 1$, and the graph is drawn according to a DCSBM with $\rho_n \gg \log(n)/n$ where the degree heterogeneity parameters $\theta_u \in [C^{-1}, C]$ for some $C < \infty$. \end{enumerate} All probabilistic statements below are with respect to the joint law of $\mcG_n$ and the sampling which occurs to form the node2vec loss.
+All proofs are deferred to the Appendix.
 There we also provide extensions for the tasks of node classification and link prediction.